 Getting out on the water was one of the things we were looking forward to the most in Amsterdam.
 While a one-hour cruise was included with our I amsterdam City Card, we also had the pleasure of trying out both the hop-on-hop-off boat and a night boat tour.

-While we highly recommend the card, it may not be worth it for you if you are just not into museums.
+While we highly recommend the city card, it may not be worth it for you if you are just not into museums.
 However, getting out on Amsterdam’s iconic canals during your trip is a really special way to see the city.
 You’ll have the opportunity to learn more about the buildings and history of this gorgeous place, while going on a relaxing and romantic ride.

-Hop-On Hop-Off Boat
+Amsterdam Hop-On Hop-Off Canal Cruise

 While learning about our surroundings and taking in the views was great, my favorite part was watching the captain navigate the boat.
 It was beyond impressive how they managed to not only turn under narrow bridges, but miss all the other boats out on the water.
 Getting to see a canal traffic jam is pretty unique!